EPauthenet/fda.oce/README.md

 reco(pca,te)
 ```

 And we can project any other profile on the modes computed with a climatology (here a subset of GLORYS 12-2015).
-For example here is the WOCE section i06s :
+For example we fitted Bsplines on the WOCE section i06s and store it in a RData.
+Now we load it and project it on the GLORYS modes :

 ``` r
 load("i06s_1000m40BS.RData")